Individual Intensive Therapy

 My Lens as a Therapist

 I approach this work as an autistic therapist with ADHD.
+This shapes how I work in a few important ways:

 Format & Structure

-Sessions are offered via secure, HIPAA-compliant telehealth.
+All sessions are offered via secure, HIPAA-compliant telehealth.

 Availability & Investment